Catherine Mulholland (historian)

-Catherine Rose Mulholland (April 8, 1923 – July 6, 2011) was an American historian and author known for her works on the history of Los Angeles and the San Fernando Valley.
-As the granddaughter of William Mulholland, the chief engineer responsible for constructing the Los Angeles Aqueduct, she offered a unique perspective on the region's development.
+Catherine Rose Mulholland (April 8, 1923 – July 6, 2011) was an American historian and author.
+As the granddaughter of William Mulholland, she wrote extensively about Los Angeles history, especially the San Fernando Valley, and her grandfather’s role in the development of the city’s water system.

 Early life and education

 Born in Hollywood, California in 1923, Catherine Mulholland grew up on her family's 600-acre ranch in the western San Fernando Valley.
 Her parents were Perry Mulholland, William's eldest son, and Addie, the daughter of Calabasas homesteaders.
 She attended multiple schools during her youth, including North Hollywood Junior High School, Marlborough School for Girls, and graduated from Canoga Park High School in 1940.

-She studied musical improvisation under jazz teacher Lloyd Reese, leading to a friendship with legendary bassist Charles Mingus.
-This relationship provided her with deep insights into the racial challenges of the time.
-Mulholland earned a degree in English from UC Berkeley and later a master’s from Columbia University, becoming friends with prominent writers such as Allen Ginsberg and Jack Kerouac.
+She studied musical improvisation with Lloyd Reese and became friends with bassist Charles Mingus.
+Mulholland later said that her friendship with Mingus affected her understanding of racial discrimination.
+Mulholland earned a degree in English from UC Berkeley and later a master’s from Columbia University.
+While studying at Columbia she became friends with Allen Ginsberg and Jack Kerouac.
 She also studied for a Ph.D. in English literature at UC Berkeley but did not finish her degree.

 Career

-In the 1950s, Mulholland wrote a successful play about her early life, entitled A Wedding in the Valley, which won the James D. Phelan Award for significant accomplishments by young California writers and artists.
+In the 1950s, Mulholland wrote a play about her early life, entitled A Wedding in the Valley, which won the James D. Phelan Award for significant accomplishments by young California writers and artists.

 Beginning in 1976, Mulholland authored several books focusing on Los Angeles' history, including: